-Care and consideration should be given to retaining the views within, and of, the Area of Outstanding Natural Beauty, the Conservation Area, and listed buildings.
+Development proposals should take account of the key features of views of, and within, the Area of Outstanding Natural Beauty, the Brancaster Conversation Area and of listed buildings through careful design and sensitive layouts.

-4.1.1 A limit on the number of bedrooms for new houses will ensure that a balance is regained in terms of size of houses, giving a spread and variety of house size.
+4.1.1 A limit on the number of bedrooms for new houses and existing houses where extensions are sought will ensure that a balance is regained in terms of size of houses, giving a spread and variety of house size including height.
 It will ensure that there are appropriate houses available to maintain and develop a sustainable community, house young people, young families, working families and retirees.
 It will also ensure that there are reasonably sized houses available for holiday homes and for rent.
+Rooms otherwise designated on plans, but clearly capable of use as bedrooms, will be counted as bedrooms for the purposes of this policy.

-4.1.2 It is acknowledged that in exceptional cases there may be a need to provide 5 or more bedrooms to accommodate the needs of a resident local family.
+4.1.2 It is acknowledged that in exceptional cases in the opinion of the Parish Council there may be a need to provide 5 or more bedrooms to accommodate the needs of a resident local family.
 This should be demonstrated in a statement submitted with a planning application.
 Needs for further large second homes and holiday homes could be met in other locations.
+4.1.3 The parish has had a number of significant housing developments in recent years and with respect to the impact of further development on the character and AONB setting including views, the policy of appropriate housing (and other policies) is strengthened by the provision in the NPPF (section15) including limitations on major developments.